Ceramic art: Materials

 Different types of clay, when used with different minerals and firing conditions, are used to produce different types of ceramic, including earthenware, stoneware, porcelain and bone china.

 Earthenware

 Earthenware is pottery that has not been fired to vitrification and is thus permeable to water.
 Many types of pottery have been made from it from the earliest times, and until the 18th century it was the most common type of pottery outside the far East.
 Earthenware is often made from clay, quartz and feldspar.

 Terracotta, a type of earthenware, is a clay-based unglazed or glazed ceramic, where the fired body is porous.
-Its uses include vessels (notably flower pots), water and waste water pipes, bricks, and surface embellishment in building construction.
+Its uses include utilitarian vessels, flower pots, water and waste water pipes, bricks, and surface embellishment in building construction.
 Terracotta has been a common medium for ceramic art (see below).

 Stoneware

 Stoneware is a vitreous or semi-vitreous ceramic made primarily from stoneware clay or non-refractory fire clay.
 Stoneware is fired at high temperatures.
 Vitrified or not, it is nonporous; it may or may not be glazed.

 One widely recognised definition is from the Combined Nomenclature of the European Communities, a European industry standard states "Stoneware, which, though dense, impermeable and hard enough to resist scratching by a steel point, differs from porcelain because it is more opaque, and normally only partially vitrified.
 It may be vitreous or semi-vitreous.
 It is usually coloured grey or brownish because of impurities in the clay used for its manufacture, and is normally glazed."